-She graduated from her bachelor studies at Prins Claus Conservatorium in 2017 and completed a master research paper in jazz improvisation at Codarts in 2019.
-In 2022, thanks to a transformative one-year course at The Institute of Sonology, she now incorporates algorithmic composition, microtonal treatment and field recording in her practices.
+In 2022, thanks to a transformative one-year course at The Institute of Sonology, she now incorporates algorithmic composition, microtonal treatment and field recording in her material.

 “This is undoubtedly an artist charting her own course.”